 - an active and engaged group of staff and faculty who are charged with deepening the equity work within the TMS communities

-What do the members of the Engagement Committee do?
+What do the members of the EDI Committee do?

 - Make recommendations around hiring and recruitment practices